 In cool-weather riding, protect yourself against hypothermia.
-Hypothermia, a condition of low body temperature, can cause loss of concentration, slowed reactions and loss of smooth, precise muscle movement.
+A low body temperature, can cause loss of concentration, slowed reactions and loss of smooth, precise muscle movement.
 In cool conditions, proper protective gear like a windproof jacket and insulated layers of clothing are essential.
-Even at moderate temperatures, you can feel very cold due to the wind while riding.
+Even at moderate temperatures, you can feel cold due to the wind while riding.